Skip to main content

-Schedule Options
+Schedule options

 This page contains information regarding options you have for customizing schedule pages on your website.

-You can customize your schedules two ways:
+You can customize your schedules in two different ways:

-Apply a change to every schedule on your site.
+1. Apply a change to every schedule on your site.
 To do this you would want to edit the main options file: /options

-Apply a change to specific sports schedules.
+2. Apply a change to specific sports schedules.
 To do this you would edit the sport specific options file: /sports/SPORT/options.
 For example to edit the schedule options for men’s basketball you would go to: /sports/mbkb/options

 In the backend of some older sites you may find the options file in the Design subtab instead of the Content subtab.

-Some available Options include:
+Some available options include:

 Adjusting fields - You can use schedule options to customize the fields and labels on your schedule pages for individual sports, such as cross country.
 Follow the "Individual sport schedule layout" instructions below.